squidfunk/mkdocs-material/docs/setup/setting-up-navigation.md

 ---

-Instant previews can also be enabled globally by adding the following lines to `mkdocs.yml`, which will enable instant previews for all internal links, alleviating the need to add data attributes:
+Instant previews can also be enabled globally by adding the following lines to `mkdocs.yml`, which will enable instant previews for all header links, alleviating the need to add data attributes:

 ``` yaml